 The car was packed with the usual 1970’s beach paraphernalia – picnic hamper, deck chairs, blanket and windbreaker.
 We, that is Mum, Dad my brother and I were on our way to the beach.
-We were almost at our destination when I happened to glance down at Ma’s feet and saw black fur.
+We were almost at our destination when I happened to glance down at my mother’s feet and saw black fur where her shoes should be.

 There were a couple of possibilities..